irmen/cx16shell/README.md

 ## Todo

+- shift the shell's jump table up to $07xx because the eval stack has been removed a long time ago already!
+- add a call to query the list of text/bg colors the shell uses (so programs can adapt)

-- add a (external) display command to view images (make it part of the imageviewer project)
+- add a (external) 'view' command to view images (make it part of the imageviewer project)
-- typing a filename with a known image suffix should launch the display program automatically
+- typing a filename with a known image suffix should launch the 'view' program automatically
 - do the same for sound files including zsm / zcm

 ...